jsshapiro/ucd-tools/README.md

 ## What is `ucd-tools`?

-ucd-tools consists of three parts:
+ucd-tools consists of four parts:

+1. A collection of XML files.
+Primarily the XML-formatted UCD database, but also some additional XML files that define properties not included in the XML version of the UCD.

-1. A first-stage tool that digests the XML UCD file and any additional, locally-defined properties, and produces a monolithic C++ source file that contains all of this information in a single, unified place.
+2. A first-stage tool that digests the XML UCD file and any additional, locally-defined properties, and produces a monolithic C++ source file that contains all of this information in a single, unified place.

-2. A second stage tool that produces compact property tables for the various Unicode and locally-defined properties.
+3. A second stage tool that produces compact property tables for the various Unicode and locally-defined properties.
 The tool can emit these tables in various source languages, and the list of languages can will grow over time.